What Other Parents Are Reading

 If you suspect that your child has ringworm, call your doctor.

 Ringworm is fairly easy to diagnose and treat.
 Most of the time, the doctor can diagnose it by looking at it or by scraping off a small sample of the flaky infected skin to test for the fungus.
-The doctor may recommend an antifungal ointment for ringworm of the skin or an oral medication for ringworm of the scalp and nails.
+The doctor may recommend an antifungal ointment for ringworm of the skin.
+For ringworm of the scalp or nails, where the infection is usually deeper in the skin, the doctor may prescribe a syrup or pill to take by mouth.
+Whatever treatment is chosen, your child should take the medicine as long as it is prescribed, even if the rash seems to be getting better.
+If not, the ringworm can come back.

-A child usually gets ringworm from another infected person, so it's important to encourage kids to avoid sharing combs, brushes, pillows, and hats with others.
+Ringworm usually spreads from fallen hair or skin cells, so it's important to encourage kids to avoid sharing combs, brushes, pillows, and hats with others.
+Sometimes, ringworm can be spread from tools at the barber or from furniture or shared towels.

 Jock itch, an infection of the groin and upper thighs, got its name because cases are commonly seen in active kids who sweat a lot while playing sports.
 But the fungus that causes the jock itch infection can thrive on the skin of any kids who spend time in hot and humid weather, wear tight clothing like bathing suits that cause friction, share towels and clothing, and don't completely dry off their skin.
 It can last for weeks or months if it goes untreated.